 We love all Mexican food in our house.
-So I knew we would love these enchiladas, they’re creamy, cheesy and served with your favorite toppings.
+So I knew we would love these enchiladas, they’re creamy, loaded with chicken and cheese.
 Add a side of rice and beans and this totally hits the spot.
 Make these enchiladas for your family, and they’ll be begging for more.

 - Easy Chicken Enchiladas